avinashsak02-droid/AiStores/AiStore/AI-CONTEXT/DECISIONS.md

 Reason: buyer accounts now exist (reviews), so the login should be visible everywhere instead of hidden inside the Creator Hub.
 This supersedes Decision 011.

 Note: `SellerDashboard.jsx` and `ReviewSection.jsx` still each have their own `handleSignIn`.
 Consolidating them onto `App.jsx`'s `handleLogin` is optional cleanup, not required.

+---

+## Decision 014 — Outcome-based search: LLM approach chosen, deferred for budget

+Status: **PLANNED, NOT STARTED.**

+### Decision

+When outcome-based natural-language search is built, it will use a paid LLM call through a new Firebase Cloud Function (the project's first backend component), rather than a zero-cost keyword/TF-IDF/in-browser-embeddings approach.

+### Reason

+User wants the best possible result rather than the cheapest, and decided a small ongoing cost is acceptable.
+At the current and near-term catalog size, sending the tool catalog directly to a cheap/fast LLM per search is simpler and higher quality than building embeddings/vector-search infrastructure, and avoids the engineering risk of in-browser ML (bundle size, device compatibility).

+### Consequence

+This is the first feature requiring a backend component (Firebase Cloud Functions) and a secret API key, which must never be placed in frontend code or committed to GitHub.

+### Status

+Not started.
+Full technical plan lives in `TODO.md` under "PLANNED — MAJOR FEATURE."
+Depends on Decision 009 (`useCases`/`features` fields) being implemented first.